 Split the Celebrity Cost with Other Businesses

 If you’re determined to have a celebrity endorsing your business, consider footing the cost with other businesses that you don’t mind supporting as well.
-Is your shop or office in a close proximity with other local businesses?
+Is your shop or office in close proximity to other local businesses that would benefit from a similar style of endorsement?
 Approach those business owners about each throwing in $5,000 for a celebrity endorsement campaign.
 Then use the campaign to drive people towards checking out “the many local brands in your town square” or other business coalition.

 Research Hometown Celebrities